ishtyaq/retailstore/README.md

 - Overall the requirements are centered on discount so i have put all rules in separate businesslogic class.
 - Inheritence or multiple interfaces are not used to avoid implicit complexity.
 - Each implementation function has corresonding interface to reduce coupling.
-- Same naming convention is used in each layer with differnt post-fix - BL for businesslogic, DA for data access, BE for busienss entity.
+- Same naming convention is used in each layer with differnt postfix - BL for businesslogic, DA for data access, BE for busienss entity.
 - The core logic is added in DiscountBL class.
 Any changes or new rules can be added here or new class can be introduced.